-Marry de Gaay Fortman is an expert in the field of corporate governance and regulation.
+Marry de Gaay Fortman is an expert in the field of corporate governance and regulation within large companies and public and semi-public institutions.
 Supervisory directors have a difficult job: their constant challenge is to be sufficiently involved with the executive board, while at the same time maintaining their independent position.

 “This can present quite a dilemma, particularly at critical moments”, according to Marry.
 “Supervisory directors are not empowered to take executive decisions, but they are required to intervene if obviously wrong strategic decisions are taken that are not in the company’s best interest.
 This is because they share responsibility for long-term value creation.
 They must hold themselves out as independent, but still stay informed of everything that goes on in the business, especially when a company is undergoing developments that could significantly impact continuity”.